plan-net/core4/docs/source/config.rst

-Now the report collection addresses ``mongodb://localhost:27017/db1/report`` with hostname/port coming from ``local.yaml`` and database and collection coming from ``plugin.yaml``.
+Now the report collection addresses ``mongodb://localhost:27017/db1/report`` with hostname/port coming from ``local.yaml`` and database and collection coming from ``project.yaml``.
 The developer can read-only access production data by overwriting ``download_collection`` in his ``local.yaml``.

-This example show, how to create valid plugin configuration settings which can be overwritten easily for development as well as production needs.
+This example show, how to create valid project configuration settings which can be overwritten easily for development as well as production needs.
 With the ``!connect`` tag the developer furthermore can easily create cross database connections which simplifies implementation activities if the developer has for example read-only access to production data.

-All configuration files - ``plugin1.yaml``, ``~/core4/local.yaml`` and
+All configuration files - ``project1.yaml``, ``~/core4/local.yaml`` and
 ``/etc/core4/local.yaml`` in this example - can be created and maintained independent of each other.